 Finally, I did agree with Ninn-Hansen and other Danes who claimed that Denmark has had a too liberal policy towards immigration.
 Denmark has chosen to destroy itself with a cancerous policy, which ultimately would not only mean that hundreds of thousands of immigrants and their families would live on the hard-working Danes’s tax money.
 People coming to exploit others would destroy Denmark’s culture and traditional values and at the same time have no intention to adapt to their host country.

 There has been an important change in Denmark as to the completely general attitude towards money and making money since my case.
 The small-mindedness, (små borgelighed), which existed at the time (40 years plus ago) has somewhat gone away with many other socialistic attitudes to life and society.
 Danes know that we now live in a different world.

-These webpages are only the start; there will be many pages added when all the documentation have been published.
-This may bring out some protests, but it may also bring something positive with regards to the people of influence who kept quiet and passive when witnessing all the injustices at the time, making them also responsible.
+These web pages are only the start; there will be many pages added when all the documentation has been published.
+This may bring out some protests, but it may also bring something positive with regard to the people of influence who kept quiet and passive when witnessing all the injustices at the time, making them also responsible.